huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 The available tags (classes) come in these categories:

-* The @(App) class is the root of the app, and can contain eactly one Node
+* The @(App) class is the root of the app, and can contain exactly one Node
 * Many `Node` types, most of which are @(Element:UI Elements)
 * Behaviors which modify nodes.
 Behaviors come in many flavors:
   * Gestures